Ian Gardiner (artist)

 Ian Gardiner (1943–2008) was a Melbourne-based artist whose practice ranged from screen printing, linocuts and photographs through to woodblock prints, monoprint, collage and montage.
 Gardiner also returned to painting late in his career.

 Gardiner held seven solo shows throughout his life and participated in group exhibitions both in Australia and abroad.
-His prints are held in the collections of the Museum of Modern Art, New York, Nantenshi Gallery, Japan, National Gallery of Victoria, Melbourne, National Gallery of Australia, Canberra, Victoria and Albert Museum, Tasmania, and other galleries throughout Australia.
+His prints are held in the collections of the Museum of Modern Art, New York, Nantenshi Gallery, Japan, National Gallery of Victoria, Melbourne, National Gallery of Australia, Canberra, Queen Victoria Museum & Art Gallery, Tasmania, and other galleries throughout Australia.
 Gardiner was a participant in the formative years of the Australian Print Council and a lecturer at Melbourne TAFE Colleges for 20 years.

 Early years: 1961–67

 Ian Gardiner spent four years at Swinburne Technical College in Hawthorn, Victoria, graduating in 1964 with a Certificate and Diploma of Art.

 His early work consisted of broken, swirling lines and strong colour contrasts.
 The combined influences of contemporary abstraction, traveling in Asia and a greater exposure to Eastern and Western art impacted upon Gardiner's work and he became interested in how colour could be arranged to set up optical effects independently of subject matter.
 He experimented with vertical and horizontal formats, surface and depth and worked with irregular linocut blocks that were overlapped to suggest movement and the unfolding of time in space.
 His works were influenced by the painter Josef Albers and featured broken black, purple, mauve and grey squares within squares; two of these prints were purchased by the Museum of Modern Art, New York, when Ian Gardiner and his wife Judith were resident in Japan.